 At the same time that U.S. companies have helped develop the U.A.E.’s infrastructure, U.A.E. companies have made important investments in U.S. infrastructure.
 Sharjah-based Gulftainer has invested billions of dollars in the Ports of Wilmington, Delaware and Cape Canaveral, Florida.
 In Delaware, Gulftainer’s investment is creating thousands of local jobs and boosting the port’s shipping volume.

 The U.S.-U.A.E.
-Business Council strengthens bilateral ties in the infrastructure and logistics sectors by helping make its members aware of upcoming infrastructure tenders, supporting their bids, and facilitating connections with relevant private sector entities and government authorities through events with entities including Dubai Electricity and Water Authority.
-At the same time, the Business Council regularly highlights how the U.A.E.’s world-class infrastructure creates a favorable environment for U.S. firms though activities such as hosting Dubai FDI delegations of leading U.A.E. free zones to the U.S. and bringing U.S. companies to free zones such as Dubai South in the U.A.E.
-The Business Council has also highlighted the importance of U.A.E. investment in U.S. infrastructure through engagement with Gulftainer and the Delaware region.
+Business Council strengthens bilateral ties in the infrastructure and logistics sectors by helping make its members aware of upcoming infrastructure tenders, supporting their bids, and facilitating connections with relevant private sector entities and government authorities through events with entities including the U.A.E.
+Ministry of Energy and Infrastructure and Dubai Electricity and Water Authority.
+At the same time, the Business Council regularly highlights how the U.A.E.’s world-class infrastructure creates a favorable environment for U.S. firms though activities such as hosting Dubai FDI delegations of leading U.A.E. free zones to the U.S., bringing U.S. companies to free zones such as Dubai South in the U.A.E., and through engagement with Gulftainer and the Delaware region.
+The Business Council has also highlighted the importance of U.S.-U.A.E. ties in infrastructure through webinars with logistics executives and free zone leaders.